Tobi-De/django-litestream/README.md

 The package integrates all the commands and options from the `litestream` command-line tool with minimal differences.

+> [!Note]
+> Django 5.1 was released a few days ago (as of the time of writing).
+If you are
+> looking for a good production configuration for SQLite, check out [this blog post](https://blog.pecar.me/sqlite-django-config#in-django-51-or-newer).

 ### Configuration

 These are the available configurations for `django-litestream`: